arafat-hossen-sabbir/arafat-hossen-sabbir/README.md

 ##  About Me

-I’m a Junior Web Developer passionate about building responsive, user-friendly web applications using HTML, CSS, Tailwind CSS, JavaScript, and React.
+I'm a Junior Web Developer passionate about building responsive, user-friendly web applications using HTML, CSS, Tailwind CSS, JavaScript, and React.
 I focus on writing clean code, creating dynamic UIs, and delivering efficient, accessible, and scalable user experiences.
 I continuously improve my skills through projects, problem-solving, and learning performance optimization techniques.
-I’m eager to grow, contribute, and turn ideas into meaningful digital solutions.
+I'm eager to grow, contribute, and turn ideas into meaningful digital solutions.
 Always excited to take on new challenges and learn along the way.

 ## 🎓 Education